 Mystery and Manners is a collection of several of O'Connor's essays and lectures given on writing and reading, compiled and edited by her close friends Sally and Robert Fitzgerald.
 Appropriately, they begin the book with a non-fiction essay entitled "King of the Birds," a descriptive work about the peacocks she raised on her mother's small farm that provided inspiration, amusement, and imagery that found its way into her writing.
 The other chapters are devoted to her thoughts on writing and being a writer, delivered with humor, wisdom, and a great deal of wit.

 On the whole, the book is something that anyone who reads literature even somewhat seriously will enjoy, even if they have no aspirations of being a writer.
-There are a few lectures that seem inapplicable to the majority, such as "Some Aspects of the Grotesque in Southern Fiction", or "The Catholic Novelist in the Protestant South".
-But even these are full of bits of truth that all could learn from, such as "Every serious novelist is trying to portray reality as it manifests itself in our concrete, sensual life, and he can't do this unless he has been given the initial instrument, the talent, and unless he respects the talent, as such."
+A few lectures seem inapplicable to the majority, such as "Some Aspects of the Grotesque in Southern Fiction" or "The Catholic Novelist in the Protestant South."
+But even these are full of bits of truth that all could learn from:

 In this compilation, every aspect of the writer's craft and art is covered, including character development, style, and influences on the writer, plus much more.
 If you'll allow me, here are a few excerpts to give you an idea of the book's general feel: